camunda/camunda-docs-manual/content/update/minor/74-to-75/glassfish.md

 ## LDAP integration

-Copy the following libraries from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:
+Copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:

 * `camunda-identity-ldap-$PLATFORM_VERSION.jar`

 ## Camunda Connect

-Copy the following libraries from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:
+Copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:

 * `camunda-connect-core-$CONNECT_VERSION.jar`

 ## Camunda Spin

-Copy the following libraries from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:
+Copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:

 * `camunda-spin-core-$SPIN_VERSION.jar`

 ## Groovy Scripting

-Copy the following libraries from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:
+Copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`, if present:

 * `groovy-all-$GROOVY_VERSION.jar`

 # 4. Maintain the BPM Platform Configuration

-If you have previously replaced the default BPM platform configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default BPM platform configuration with a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the upgraded platform.

 # 5. Maintain Process Applications